Thinking About NaNoWriMo 2015? 6 Reasons Why I Might Not Enter (And You?)August 31, 2015 | 8:52 am | Journal: NaNoWriMo, on writing | 2 comments

 Humble Jobs For A Story’s Protagonist?
 Yes, Absolutely!February 21, 2013 | 7:11 am | Journal: on writing, updates | 0 comment

-What if a character of mine worked for Maid Service Rockville MD or a similar service?
+What if a character of mine worked for a service like Maid to Please?

 I’m sure you know what I mean.